Abundance for slc surfaces over arbitrary fields: Abundance for surfaces in positive characteristic

 are finite.

-Recall that we are trying to descend the Cartier divisor $H$ to the quotient $T_0=T/R(B^\tau)$.
-Since the $T_i$ of dimension $0$ gets glued to closed points of $T_0$, there is no problem to descend $H$ there.
-So we only have to care about the $z\in j(E)$ that belong to components $T_i$ with $\dim T_i\geq 1$.

-If a minimal lc center above $z$ is a genus one curve, then by \autoref{claim:genus_one_curves_in_fibers} we see that $j^{-1}(z)$ is contained in a $G$-orbit.
-Thus we may assume that the minimal lc centers $W$ above $z$ are either $0$-dimensional, or genus one curves.
+If $z\in T_i$ with $\dim T_i=2$ and a minimal lc center $W_z$ is one-dimensional, then by \Cref{claim:curves_in_fibers_in_big_case} we see that $j^{-1}(z)$ is contained in a $G$-orbit.
+If $z\in T_i$ with $\dim T_i=1$ and a minimal lc center $W_z$ is a genus one curve, then by \Cref{claim:genus_one_curves_in_fibers} we see that $j^{-1}(z)$ is also contained in a $G$-orbit.
+Thus we may assume that the minimal lc centers $W_z$ above $z$ are either zero-dimensional or genus zero curves.

-If $W$ is $0$-dimensional then it is the spectrum of a finite field extension of $k$, and thus $\Aut_k(W)$ is finite.
-If $W$ is a genus zero curve then finiteness of pluricanonical representations is proved in \autoref{prop:pluricanonical_rep_for_genus_zero}.
+If $W_z$ is zero-dimensional, then it is the spectrum of a finite field extension of $k$, and thus $\Aut_k(W_z)$ is finite.
+If $W_z$ is a genus zero curve, then the finiteness of the pluricanonical representations \eqref{eqn:pluricanonical_rep} is proved in \Cref{prop:pluricanonical_rep_for_genus_zero}.
 This concludes the proof. \qedsymbol